calmm-js/documentation/introduction-to-calmm.md

 ### Atoms

-As described earlier, atoms are *not* the most important ingredient of Calm^2.
+As described earlier, atoms are *not* the most important ingredient of Calmm.
 The most important ingredient is the use of observable combinators to express dependent computations to solve the consistency problem.
 However, atoms are a simple way to create root observables, which is what we will need in order to